-The Provost, the Chairman of the Faculty, and either the Chairman of the Committee on Academic Performance (in the case of S.B. degrees) or the Dean of the Graduate School (in the case of graduate degrees) together may add names to the Commencement degree list that had been recommended by the Faculty to the Corporation, for the purpose of accommodating late recognition of degree requirements that had been completed by the established deadlines.
-If the September or February Faculty Meeting is cancelled, the officers, acting on behalf of the Faculty, are authorized to recommend degree candidates to the Corporation upon recommendation of the relevant Faculty Committees.
+The Officers of the Faculty are authorized to receive the recommendations of the Committee on Academic Performance and the Committee on Graduate School Policy for the awarding of degrees and to forward the recommendations to the Corporation on behalf of the Faculty.
+The Officers are expected to bring unusual or disputed recommendations to the Faculty for resolution.
+The number of degrees awarded at each level shall be reported to the Faculty at the next regular meeting.
+The Provost, the Chair of the Faculty, and either the Chair of the Committee on Academic Performance (in the case of S.B. degrees) or the Dean of the Graduate School (in the case of graduate degrees) together may add names to the Commencement degree list that had been recommended by the Faculty to the Corporation, for the purpose of accommodating late recognition of degree requirements that had been completed by the established deadlines.